 Family and Medical Leave

-The Family and Medical Leave Act (FMLA) ensures that employees can obtain up to twelve weeks of unpaid, job-protected leave during a twelve month period as long as the reason pertains to one of the following:
+An employer who employs 50 or more full time or part time employees are required to offer family and medical leave.
+The Family and Medical Leave Act (FMLA) ensures that employees can obtain up to 12 weeks of unpaid, job-protected leave during a twelve month period as long as the reason pertains to one of the following:

 •Birth and care for the employee’s child